rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

  - Aborted transfers
  - TLS negotiation via the AMQP2100 handshake (although SSL is supported)
  - Use of virtual hosts other than "/"
- - Multiple-section messages
- - amqp-sequence messages (maybe)
- - delivery-annotations, message-annotations and application-properties
+ - Some complex message formats including multiple-section messages, amqp-sequence messages, delivery-annotations, message-annotations and application-properties
- - lots of header / footer stuff will just be dropped or wrong

 [10] We do not deduplicate as a target, though we may resend as a source (messages that have no settled outcome when an outgoing link is